 - Easy Way to Make Hot Dogs in Ninja Foodi

-- 7 Easy Staple Meals You Can Make For Cheap
+- 33 Easy Pantry Staple Meals You Can Make For Cheap

 Ninja Foodi Settings

 I put my apples on the bottom and top.
-Cl sed the air fryer lid.
+Closed the air fryer lid.

-I hit the dehydrate button and set the temperature to 135° and seven hours.
+I hit the dehydrate button and set the temperature to 150° and eight hours.

-The best part about this is after seven hours; it shuts off.
-Which means I woke up to dried apples that the Ninja Foodi perfectly did.
+The best part about this is after seven hours, it shuts off.
+I woke up to dried apples that the Ninja Foodi perfectly did.

 Results

 I love how these turned out.
 They taste delicious.
-Se n hours may seem long, but this was a welcome hello than my traditional dehydrator.
-I l ve how it turns off after setting the time.
+Eight hours may seem long, but this was a welcome hello from my traditional dehydrator.
+I love how it turns off after setting the time.

 If you want your apples to be more of a chip texture, slice thinner or in circles and dehydrate an hour or so longer.